Beckham’s stadium complex for Inter Miami taking shape

 FORT LAUDERDALE, Fla.
-(AP) — Piles of steel sit at one end of the property, waited to be lifted into place.
+(AP) — Piles of steel sit at one end of the property, waiting to be lifted into place.
 Workers were going in all directions, some pounding nails into wood, others ready to pour concrete, others driving heavy equipment over piles of dirt.

 For now, it’s a construction site.